iluvjava/AMATH582-FINAL-PROJECT-2021/README.md

 1. [CNN, NN models](CNN_Models)
 2. [Codes, notebook for training NN, CNN](CNN_python_codes)
 3. [SVM, Random Tree and utility codes with](scratchpaper-works2)
-4. Report File is under root dire, file name: "AMAT582_FINAL_PROJECT(Improve 1.0).pdf"
+4. Report File is under root dire, file name: "AMAT582_FINAL_PROJECT(Improve 1.0).pdf".

-**NOTE**: The some jupyternotebook files are too big to be previewed here on git.
+**NOTE**: The jupyternotebook files are too big to be previewed here on git (Some of them).
 Please clone the repo and view it on your PC.